MHenderson/maximal-room-squares/README.md

   if(length(available) < 2) { next() }

   # these are the available pairs
+  # this possibly doesn't work
   Pe <- intersect(P, combn(available, 2, simplify = FALSE))

-  # if there are none, then move to the next empty cell
+  # if there are none then move to the next empty cell
   if(length(Pe) < 1) { next() }

   # choose the first suitable pair